jschneider98/dBoss/README.md

-DbBoss
+dBoss
 =======================

 Introduction
 ------------
-DbBoss is a web based database administration and management tool.
+dBoss is a web based database administration and management tool.

 Installation
 ------------